mahmoud-ali/eservice_docker/README.md

 # Commands for management
-change directory to a directory with `compose.yaml` folder
+change directory to a directory with `compose.yaml` folder (ex: hr).

 ## Stop running containers
 ```